Update: These deals have been verified for the month of October, so save away!

 CPU: Intel Celeron N2840 | Graphics: Intel HD Graphics | RAM: 2GB – 4GB | Screen: 11.6-inch HD (1366 x 768) touchscreen | Storage: 16GB SSD

-It’s almost as if Dell hand-crafted this Chromebook to work done in the classroom.
-It’s got an indicator light on the lid that teachers can use as if the student raised his or her hand to answer a question.
+It’s almost as if Dell hand-crafted this Chromebook to get work done in the classroom.
+It’s got an indicator light on the lid that teachers can use as if the student raised his or her hand to answer (or ask) a question.
 And, it’s rubberized in many places to better survive drops and dents.
-It’s an awfully mobile laptop, too, making it ideal for work at almost any class level, or if you just want a lightweight web browser and email machine.
+It’s an awfully mobile laptop, too, making it sensible for work at almost any class level, or if you just want a lightweight web browser and email machine.

 Acer Chromebook 15

 CPU: Intel Celeron – Core i5 | Graphics: Intel HD Graphics – HD Graphics 5500 | RAM: 2GB – 4GB | Screen: 15.6-inch HD (1,366 x 768) – FHD (1,920 x 1,080) | Storage: 16GB – 32GB SSD

 If you’re looking for a large laptop but don’t want to pay the price, Chromebook deals are the right ones to hunt.
 Acer’s crafted a strong, 15.6-inch Chrome machine that can house plenty of beefier components than most other laptops at its price range.
 It doesn’t do much that’s exclusive to its larger size so much that it simply does those things more.
 For many, that’s a selling point worth trying to find the best deal over, and this just so happens to be the best one.

 Acer Chromebook R11

 CPU: Intel Celeron N3150 | Graphics: Intel HD Graphics | RAM: 2GB – 4GB | Screen: 11.6-inch, HD (1,366 x 768) | Storage: 16GB – 32GB SSD